Effective July 1, 2023 all new construction projects must be all-electric.

-Residential New Construction Program Overview
+Residential New Construction All-Electric Program Overview

-If you’re planning to build a new home, you have a great opportunity to minimize energy costs, maximize comfort, and do your part for a clean energy future.
+If you’re planning to build a new all-electric home, you have a great opportunity to minimize energy costs, maximize comfort, and do your part for a clean energy future.
 You can be a leader in the energy-efficient technology revolution and have a profound impact on how we use energy today and in the future.

-Benefits of an Energy Efficient New Home
+Benefits of an All-Electric New Home

 And don’t forget the bigger picture—the environmental benefit.
 Building a high-performance home gives you the satisfaction of doing your part to reduce greenhouse gas emissions and live more sustainably.